karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 Service: (create, replace, delete, describe, explain, edit, apply,
 ---------------------------------------------------------------------------------

-In Kubernetes, a Service is a method for exposing an application running on one or more Pods.
+In Kubernetes, a Service is a method for exposing an application services running on one or more Pods.
 Services offer a stable endpoint by grouping pods based on labels and facilitating load balancing and automatic discovery of pods, ensuring the application is available for access. for each servcie in k8s an IP is allocated to it.
 The set of Pods targeted by a Service is usually determined by a selector that you define in POD definition as labels.

     Publishing Services K8s services to external network is exposed in 3 ways